 Moving into a new home can be an exciting time in your life, but there are things you need to investigate before making the plunge.

-Working with EarthKind all these years, I have changed my way of thinking about my surroundings.
+All these years spent preventing pests has changed my way of thinking about my surroundings.
 That came in handy when my husband and I were thinking about buying a new home.
-I had fallen in love with one house in particular--a beautiful, white and blue home built in '84.
+I had fallen in love with one house in particular–a beautiful, white and blue home built in ’84.
 It had a gorgeous porch and very unique floor layout with four levels.
 I was sold from the moment I saw the picture online.
 Unfortunately, once we stepped inside, I realized I wasn’t alone in my admiration.
 As someone who can smell a mouse a mile away, I knew there was a colony of them, that had made it their home, before I could.

 As someone who works in pest prevention, I knew I had the tools to make that house my own.
 But ultimately we decided it just wasn’t worth the effort.
 They’d done a great deal of damage and we knew we could do better.

 How did I know that there were mice hiding in those walls?
 That’s what I’m going to share with you so that you’ll have your own checklist before you sign on the dotted line.